From time to time Mukhanyo has the opportunity to be a blessing to the community in ways beyond the ongoing instruction at the several campuses.

 The 2018 academic year promises to be at least as busy as 2017, if one looks at all that has already taken place or will happen within the next few months.
 Some of these activities include:

-This is all in addition to all the accredited qualifications in theological education, as well as the facilitation of NWU teacher training programmes.
+This is all in addition to all the accredited qualifications in theological education.

 FOCUS: Personal Evangelism